Global safety

 Global Crypto Safety Guides

-Search-driven crypto safety guides for worldwide users who are close to opening an account and want a safer place to start.
-These pages focus on exchange trust signals, wallet safety, scam prevention, and beginner-friendly onboarding.
+Crypto safety guides for worldwide users who are comparing exchanges, wallets, and safer ways to start.
+These guides focus on exchange trust signals, wallet safety, scam prevention, and beginner-friendly onboarding.

-These guides target high-intent beginners who are comparing crypto exchanges, wallets, and buying flows before they sign up.
+These guides help beginners compare crypto exchanges, wallets, and buying flows before they sign up.
 The goal is simple: help readers choose lower-risk starting points and avoid the common mistakes that cost new users money.

-Every page in this cluster is built around practical checks such as custody risk, account security, identity verification, deposit methods, and scam prevention.
-Where a platform detail can change, the content should tell readers what to verify instead of making claims that can go stale.
+Each guide is built around practical checks such as custody risk, account security, identity verification, deposit methods, and scam prevention.
+Where a platform detail can change, readers should verify the current terms before funding an account.

 Check whether the platform supports strong account security such as authenticator-based 2FA and withdrawal protection.